"First rule of Economics 101: our desires are insatiable. Second rule: we can stomach only three Big Macs at a time."

 Class "Challenges" are also available throughout the course which enable students to go beyond the classroom and earn extra-credit.

-Classroom activities include: reading, comprehension, and discussion; individual and group content specific activities, various video content to enhance comprehension, discussion boards, document and slide presentation sharing, formal and informal presentations, and specific personal finance course.
+Classroom activities include: reading, comprehension, and discussion; individual and group content specific activities, various video content to enhance comprehension, document and slide presentation sharing, and formal and informal presentations.

 Class "Challenges" are also available throughout the course which enable students to go beyond the classroom and earn extra-credit.

-Classroom activities include: reading, comprehension, and discussion; individual and group content specific activities, various video content to enhance comprehension, discussion boards, document and slide presentation sharing, formal and informal presentations, and specific personal finance course.
+Classroom activities include: reading, comprehension, and discussion; individual and group content specific activities, various video content to enhance comprehension, document and slide presentation sharing, and formal and informal presentations.

 Remind 101 is one way messaging service where parents and students can receive alerts via texts and email.
 Alerts are sent for projects, quizzes, tests, and any other important class notifications.
 Remind 101 is a one-way message service and contact information is confidential.
 Please click on the image above to join my class.

-In this class, we use the Economics and You iBook, which was created by the Michigan Open Book Project, as a foundational resource.
+In this class, we use the Economics textbook as a foundational resource.
 We will also use Foundations in Personal Finance by Dave Ramsey.

 Enhanced Learning Through Technology: